JerryGreenough/Chamber_Music/README.md

 # Database Structure

-When built, the Chamber_music database contains three simple tables:
+When built, the chamber_music database contains three simple tables:

-* Composers - contains a list of composers along with pertinent fields such as:
+* composers - contains a list of composers along with pertinent fields such as:
     * first name(s)
     * last name
     * birth year
     * death year
     * nationality
     * era (e.g. "Romantic", "Classical", "20th Century")
-* Work_Types - contains a list of possible chamber work types, each of which has a field:
+* work_types - contains a list of possible chamber work types, each of which has a field:
     * description (e.g. "Piano Trio", "Violin Sonata", "Nonet"
-* Works - contains a list of chamber music works with relecant feaures plus two foreign keys that link to the Composers and Work_Types tables.
+* works - contains a list of chamber music works with relecant feaures plus two foreign keys that link to the composers and work_types tables.
-    * composer_id (foreign key pointing to the primary key in the Composers table)
+    * composer_id (foreign key pointing to the primary key in the composers table)
-    * work_type_id (foreign key pointing to the primary key in the Work_Types table)
+    * work_type_id (foreign key pointing to the primary key in the work_types table)
     * title
     * key - the musical key in which the work is deemed to have been written (not always present)
     * opus_no